anainesvs/BERNAL_RUBIO_etal_G3_2018/README.md

  Some of the models fitted in the study use similarity matrices of the form G=XX' computed from omics.
 The following code illustrates how to compute this matrix for SNP genotypes.
-A similar code could be use to compute a G-matrix for methylation or other omics.
+A similar code could be used to compute a G-matrix for methylation or other omics.

 ```R